Global Forecasting of Tropical Cyclone Intensity Using Neural Weather Models: Introduction

 Over the past five decades, there have been significant advances in tropical cyclone (TC) track prediction \citep{demaria_is_2014}, largely due to increased computational power and improved remote sensing of the tropical atmosphere.
 However, traditional numerical weather prediction (NWP) models continue to struggle with forecasting TC intensity \citep{emanuel2016predictability}, particularly rapid intensification, which is defined as a sharp increase in maximum sustained winds \citep{elsberry2007accuracy}.
 These limitations partly stem from errors in the initial conditions, boundary layer physics, and the predicted TC environment.

 Recent advances in machine learning are beginning to address some of these challenges, particularly in forecasting the TC environment.
 Unlike traditional NWP models, the current generation of global data-driven models is trained primarily on ERA5 \citep{hersbach_era5_2020}, the fifth-generation reanalysis from the European Centre for Medium-Range Weather Forecasts (ECMWF).
 ERA5 provides continuous data from 1940 to the present for hundreds of variables, resolved hourly at $0.25^\circ$ horizontal spatial resolution and with over 30 pressure levels vertically.
 Following earlier progress in nowcasting (i.e., forecasts for the next few hours), recent years have witnessed an AI revolution in medium-range forecasting \citep{bouallegue2024,beucler2024next}.
-This shift has been driven by the development of several purely data-driven deep learning models \citep{lam_learning_2023, bi_accurate_2023, pathak_fourcastnet_2022, bonev_spherical_2023}, referred to here as Neural Weather Models (NeWMs), which achieve deterministic errors comparable to those of the best NWP models \citep{rasp_weatherbench_2023}.
+This shift has been driven by the development of several purely data-driven deep learning models \citep{lam_learning_2023, bi_accurate_2023, pathak_fourcastnet_2022, bonev_spherical_2023}, often referred to as AI Weather Prediction (AIWP) models and which achieve deterministic errors comparable to those of the best NWP models \citep{rasp_weatherbench_2023}.
+Since the AIWP models investigated in this study rely on neural network-based architectures, we will refer to these as Neural Weather Models (NeWMs) to distinguish them from other AIWP models that may not rely on deep learning.
 Some NeWMs now also produce skillful probabilistic forecasts, outperforming traditional ensemble systems in predicting extreme weather, tropical cyclone tracks, and wind power production \citep{gencast24}.
 A major advantage of NeWMs is their ability to generate forecasts within minutes on relatively inexpensive hardware, in contrast to the thousands of CPU core hours often required by traditional NWP models \citep{Michalakes2020}.

 Evaluating NeWMs, however, remains complex due to the multifaceted nature of weather forecasting and the diverse interests of stakeholders.
 Community platforms such as WeatherBench \citep{rasp_weatherbench_2020} have evolved to support more flexible evaluation metrics and now include probabilistic scoring \citep{rasp_weatherbench_2023}, reflecting a preference for a range of predictions rather than single outcomes.